What are human capabilities?

 Any employee should be able to measure and track human capabilities themselves, whether that’s through performance indicators, learning outcomes or project outcomes.
 At the organisational level, you should be able to show a tangible, financial impact felt through the employee performance of a capability.

 For example, under Customer Support you could have the capability “Troubleshoot and resolve customer issues”.
 That would be the ability to diagnose and resolve customer issues, using technical knowledge and problem-solving skills.
-KPIs would likely be number of tickets resolved, while performance might be evaluated on a scale of competency.
+KPIs would likely be number of tickets resolved, while performance might be evaluated on a scale of competency like below.

 And what a human capability is not